6Pi-Devs/CI_gitchecker/README.md

 #PUT HERE YOR COMANDS
 ```

-Under the section "BEFORE" add the commands you want to execute before the update, for example stopping the server
+Under the section "BEFORE" add the commands you want to execute before the update, for example stopping the server.

 Under the section "AFTER" add the commands you want to execute after the update, for example install dependences and start the server again.

 Example:

 ```sh
 #####################